 Sign Language: My First 100 Words

 A great book to start with is “Sign Language: My First 100 Words” by Michiyo Nelson (Paperback, 2008).
 It is a small and concise book containing 100 words divided into categories (including feelings).
-The pictures are cute and colourful and do not intimidate a new learner.
+The pictures are cute and colorful and do not intimidate a new learner.

-For some signs it is helpful to have an experienced signer around to demonstrate the sign.
+For some signs, it is helpful to have an experienced signer around to demonstrate the sign.
 We feel that this is the case with more books/pictures because it is difficult to “capture” some motions into an illustration (disadvantage of print).
 A good book for a reasonable price.

-Another great book, well…it’s much more than just a book, is SIGN with your BABY – Quick Start Baby Sign Language (ASL) Kit.
-It includes a book containing 150 signs, how-to DVD, and a quick reference guide.
+A great book, well…it’s much more than just a book, is SIGN with your BABY – Quick Start Baby Sign Language (ASL) Kit.
+It includes a book containing 150 signs, a how-to DVD, and a quick reference guide.
 This book has been reviewed by almost 200 people, almost all very positive.
 Although the book title suggests it is only for babies, it can be very useful for young kids that are new to signing.
 It provides a good start in American Sign Language.
 The DVD spends more time explaining the benefits of signing than the actual signs but is still informative.
 Get SIGN with your BABY – Quick Start Baby Sign Language (ASL) Kit: Includes Book, How-to DVD, Quick Reference Guide on Amazon.

 Baby Sign Language book for Hearing Babies and Toddlers